Rental Certificate Compliance Verdict

 verified

-Dust wipe: EPA-certified lead dust sampling technician
+Dust wipe sampling: EPA-certified lead dust sampling technician

 Official directory notes below